Modelling Irrational Behaviour of Residential End Users using Non-Stationary Gaussian Processes: Simulation study

 \section{Simulation study}

 In this section, we analyse the impact of end-user irrationality and evaluate the financial benefits of our chance-constrained CBS operation model.
-We run the simulation using real-world data and compare the end-user benefits under the proposed scheme against another existing retailer model.
+We run the simulation based on real-world data and compare the end-user benefits under the proposed scheme against another existing retailer.